The Future Indicative: Boards of Canada & the Subjunctive Moog

 "'There's this little moment where there's enough nostalgia attached to the former recording media and the faults that it had, that certain people will get it, and understand what we're doing.
 If there's sadness in the way we use memory, it's because the time you're focusing on has gone forever.
 I guess it's a theme we play on a lot, that bittersweet thing where you face up to the fact that certain chapters of your life are just Polaroids now.'"

 It is here that the matters of memory and nostalgia (be they of the personal or collective sort) enter heavily into the discussion, and where the theoretics of a hauntological reading and contextualization begins.
-Which is where I leave off for the time being.
-At some point further down the road I'll be returning to the topic and address it in a broader and more theoretic manner in a later post.
+Which is where I'll leave things for the time being.
+At some point further down the road, I'll be returning to the topic and address it in a broader and more theoretic manner in a later post.

 1. Had they merely aimed for for a novelty affect, then the throwback move worked brilliantly.
 What, considering that in 1998 electronic music was still being packaged and discussed in the terms of "future sounds" and futurity in general, it made for a perversely contrarian gesture in a way.

-2. And yes, I'm aware that that I'm far from the first to discuss the music of Boards of Canada in this context.
+2. And yes, I'm aware that that not the first to discuss the music of Boards of Canada in this context.
 While the group's status has waned in recent years, their music provided the boilerplate for output of the hauntology-themed Ghost Box label, and has been extensively plundered by at least one shamelessly thieving indie-music act.

 5. All of which I found richly ironic, given that the era that Boards of Canada continually reference (late 1960s-early 1970s) was rife with paranoia, conspiracy-mongering, and speculative demonologies.
 The fact that Sandison and Eoin had planted some of the deciphered "clues" by way of tongue-in-cheek "backward masking" techniques only made it that much funnier.

 6. Which may be neither here nor there.
-Burial has often proved similarly evasive when anyone tried to pin him down on the hauntological reading of his music, à la the "mourning the death of rave" rubric.
+Burial has often proved similarly evasive when anyone tried to pin him down on a hauntological reading of his music (à la the "mourning the death of rave" rubric).